 Tamoxifen is a drug which has been used to treat women with early and advanced stages of breast cancer for almost 40 years.
-There is now evidence that it can also help to prevent breast cancer occurring.
-Four large studies have explored the use of Tamoxifen in women at increased risk of breast cancer, and have shown that it decreases the risk by about 40%.
-However, it is still the subject of ongoing research for the prevention of breast cancer and is therefore currently unlicensed for this use in the UK.
+There is evidence that it can also help to reduce the chance of breast cancer occurring.
+Four large studies have explored the use of Tamoxifen in women at increased risk of breast cancer and have shown that it reduces the chance of breast cancer occurring by about 40%.
+Tamoxifen has therefore been licensed for use as chemoprevention in women at moderate to high risk of breast cancer.

 Tamoxifen is a drug which blocks the action of oestrogen (it is sometimes called an anti-oestrogen drug).
 Oestrogen is a natural female hormone which is produced mainly by the ovaries in women before menopause.
 It is important for the functioning of the reproductive system.
-After menopause the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.
+After menopause, the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.

 Many breast cancers rely on oestrogen to grow.
-These cancers are known as oestrogen-receptor positive (ER-positive) breast cancers (https://www.macmillan.org.uk/cancer-information-and-support/breast-cancer/receptors-for-breast-cancer).
-These cancer cells have proteins called receptors, to which the oestrogen attaches.
-When oestrogen comes into contact with the receptors, it fits into them and stimulates the cancer cells to divide so that the tumour grows.
-Tamoxifen fits into the oestrogen receptor and blocks oestrogen from reaching the cancer cells.
+These cancers are known as oestrogen-receptor positive (ER-positive) breast cancers.
+Tamoxifen blocks oestrogen from reaching the cancer cells.
 This means the cancer either grows more slowly or dies.
 Cancers not sensitive to oestrogen are called oestrogen-receptor negative (ER-negative), and Tamoxifen has no effect on these cancers.